thatguyeeezy/ImperialDuty/README.md

 # ImperialDuty Script

-The **ImperialDuty** script is a critical component of the *Imperial CAD* system, designed to manage duty statuses and equipment within the game.
-This script allows users to toggle their on-duty status with a simple `/duty` command, automatically integrating this status into the CAD system and other dependent scripts, such as **Imperial911**.
+The **ImperialDuty** script is designed to manage duty statuses and equipment within the game.
+This script allows users to toggle their on-duty status with a simple `/duty` command, automatically integrating this status into the **Imperial911** script.
 It also equips users with predefined weapons configured within the script settings, enhancing the gameplay experience for role-play scenarios.

 ---

 ## Features

-- **Duty Status Toggle**: Allows users to switch their on-duty status with a single command, updating their status across the CAD system and relevant scripts.
+- **Duty Status Toggle**: Allows users to switch their on-duty status with a single command, updating their status across relevant scripts.
 - **Automatic Weapon Assignment**: Configures and equips users with weapons specified in the `main.lua` under the shared folder, ready upon entering duty.

 ## Commands